sharma-vidhi/machine-learning-movies/final_analysis/Readme.md

 # Movie Recommendation Engine

-Predictive engine will recommend movies to users based on their likeness
+Predictive engine for recommending movies to users based on their likeness.

 ## Data used